-The personal tax return (T.D.1 form) for the self-employed who do not prepare audited accounts and whose gross income exceeds EUR 19 500 must be submitted to the tax office by 30 June following the tax year concerned.
-The deadline for those who prepare audited accounts is extended to 31 December following the tax year concerned.
+The personal tax return (T.D.1 form) for the self-employed who do not prepare audited accounts and whose gross income exceeds EUR 19 500 must be submitted to the tax office by 30 September following the tax year concerned.
+The deadline for those who prepare audited accounts is extended to 31 March, fifteen months following the tax year concerned.